Check that you have remembered to pack:

 - Swimming costume / trunks and pool towel (June to September).
 We sometimes finish the day at the local pool/bar.

-- If you are a marmite, tea or golden syrup fan, it would be great if you could find a space in your luggage for any of these popular but difficult-to-find-in-Spain items!
-English-language newspapers are also much appreciated.
+- If you are a marmite, tea or golden syrup fan, it would be great if you could find a space in your luggage for any of these popular, but difficult-to-find-in-Spain, items!

 - Some Euros for dinners out and bar stops (€60 should be more than enough).
 There are cash machines locally.
 You must carry some emergency Euros withyou when cycling.

 - If hiring a bike, the deposit of €150 / £130 in cash.

-Clipless / SPD pedals.
+Clip-in / SPD pedals.
 If you are new to these, or have only used them on non-technical terrain, please also bring a pair of trainers suitable for cycling or flat pedal bike shoes, as well as your dedicated shoes with cleats.
-You may well find that, on bumpy trails, you are happier and more confident with flat pedals (which we can provide).
+You may well find that, on unfamiliar, technical trails, you are happier and more confident with flat pedals (which we can provide).

 You can wash your clothes in our washing machine while you are here.
-We provide towels and soap.
+We provide bedding, towels and soap.